whalesyong/tp/docs/DeveloperGuide.md

 The component follows SOLID principles:
 - Single Responsibility: Focuses solely on recipe suggestions
 - Open for Extension: New suggestion algorithms can be added
-- Depends on abstractions: Works weith ingredient and recipe interfaces
+- Depends on abstractions: Works with ingredient and recipe interfaces

 # Appendix: Requirements